CISC452MLProject/CISC-452-Group-22/docs/proposal.typ

 - Analysis Plan: We will profile the model's computational performance using the psutil Python package and NVIDIA's Nsight Systems to identify bottlenecks.
 We will optimize the model through techniques such as model pruning or quantization if necessary.
 Statistical and Computational Techniques
 - Error Distribution Analysis: We will examine the distribution of errors across joints using histograms and box plots to assess model bias and variance.
-- Confidence Intervals: We will quantify the reliability of our performance estimates by calculating 95% confidence intervals for the MAE and PCK metrics mentioned above.
 - Cross-Validation: We will employ k-fold cross-validation to ensure that the model's performance is generalizable and not a result of overfitting the training data.
 Comparison with Baseline Models
 - Expected Outcomes: When evaluated on the same input data, our model's accuracy and efficiency should outperform or be competitive with existing models.